genevalab/c4L_phylogenetics/README.md

 * Create a consensus tree from the post-burnin posterior distribution trees
 * Generate phylogenetic tree figures using FigTree

-## Submit MrBayes jobs using sbatch
+## Submitting MrBayes jobs using sbatch
 Phylogenetic analayses can take a while to run so most of the time we want to submit them as batch jobs.
 To accomplish this we first need to set up our alignment file to run MrBayes in non-interactive mode.
 MrBayes recognizes code blocks within nexus files, so we can pass alll of the same commands we used last week in interactive mode by pasting the code block below to the very bottom of your nexus file.

 ```